 If you don’t want to go to too much effort, just use lettuce.

-If you’re not gluten-free, be sure to come back on Wednesday for the recipe for the tortillas you see.
+If you’re not gluten-free, be sure to try these Vegan Tortillas, which is what you see in the photos.
 They use all-purpose flour.
 Sorry to most of my readers who don’t use that!
 I really am.

 I really recommend using a 12″ cast-iron skillet for these fajitas.
 You need one that large to fit all the vegetables.